 Candied Chestnut Cake

 1/2 cup (4 oz.) unsweetened chestnut puree (see recipe notes)

 6 TBSP granulated sugar, separated, plus more for coating the pan

 4 eggs, separated

-1 cup, heaping (280g.) candied chestnuts in syrup (see recipe notes)
+1 cup, heaping (280g.) candied chestnuts in syrup (see recipe notes above)

-2 TBSP rum (or amaretto, grand marnier, or other flavored liquor)
+2 TBSP dark rum (or amaretto, grand marnier, or other flavored liquor)

 1 tsp. vanilla extract

 1 cup (107g.) chestnut flour, or hazelnut meal

 pinch of salt